hzi-bifo/art_illumina_profiles/README.md

 ### Step 1: Install conda and Snakemake

 Install conda and set up the channels [as described for bioconda](https://bioconda.github.io/#using-bioconda).
+If you have conda already installed on your system, make sure that it is updated to version 4.5.12 (or higher).
+You can update conda with `conda update -n base conda`(miniconda3) or `conda update -n root conda` (miniconda2).

 Once set up, use it to create an environment for running snakemake pipelines